listman-io/docs/README.md

 <a name="gettingStarted"/>

 ## Getting Started
-**Listman.io** is a simple yet powerfully Windows Service/console application that helps organizations archive or export data and attachments from any Sharepoint lists of any size without infamous 5000 view limitation.
+**Listman.io** is a simple yet powerfully Windows Service/console application that helps organizations archive or export data and attachments from any SharePoint lists of any size without infamous [5000 view limit and threshold](https://docs.microsoft.com/en-us/sharepoint/support/lists-and-libraries/items-exceeds-list-view-threshold).

-In short, Listman.io will allow your company run business more efficiently and:
+In short, Listman.io will allow your company to run business more efficiently and:

 1. Save money on custom SharePoint development (around one-two months of a developer salary), application support and maintenance
 2. Avoid 5000 view and search limitation threshold for the large lists in SharePoint by removing historical data